howerj/liblisp/liblisp.md

 * format

 Print out a list of expressions based on a format string.
+The format string is the first argument, it is quite simple (for now).

+        %%      print out a percent character '%'
+        %s      print out a string, expects a string argument
+        %c      print out a character, argument can either be an integer or string of length one
+        %S      print out an expression

+Any other character is printed out.
+If an argument is mismatched, there are too few arguments, or there are too many, an error is thrown.

         # (format IO STRING EXPRS)
         # (format STRING EXPRS)
+        > (format "examples: %S %s\n" '(a b (c d)) "a string!")
+        examples: (a b (c d)) a string!
+        "examples: (a b (c d)) a string!\n"
+        > (format "%c %c\n" 104 "h")
+        h h
+        "h h\n"
+        > (format "percent %%\n")
+        percent %
+        "percent %\n"

 * regex-span